 Office: Building 9, Room 2514Research Emphasis: Modern Latin America - Social and Political Movements, Cold War, Urban History

-Alison J. Bruey is assistant professor of history at the University of North Florida, where she teaches Latin American history and research methods.
+Alison J. Bruey is associate professor of history at the University of North Florida, where she teaches Latin American history and research methods.
 Bruey came to the University of North Florida after earning a PhD in History from Yale University in 2007.
 Previously, she was involved in a number of public history projects in Santiago, Chile, where she lived for over three years conducting oral history and archival research thanks to grants from Yale University, the Mellon Foundation, and Fulbright-Hays.
 Her first book, co-authored with an interdisciplinary team of Chilean researchers, Tortura en Poblaciones del Gran Santiago (1973-1990) (Santiago: Corporación José Domingo Cañas, 2005), combines oral history and archival research to report on mass repression in poor and working-class neighborhoods under the dictatorship.
 She is the author of scholarly articles on topics including neoliberalism and repression; public housing policy, free-market economics, and popular protest; and Cold-War era grassroots solidarity movements.
 Her current project is a book-length study on human rights, neoliberalism, and urban popular-sector protest in Pinochet’s Chile.
 Other research interests include political violence and social movements; collective memory; and environmentalism in Latin America.

 Bruey has traveled extensively in Latin America, including Costa Rica, Nicaragua, El Salvador, Guatemala, Belize, Mexico, Argentina, Paraguay, Brazil, Peru, Chile, and Bolivia.
 She has lived, studied, and worked in San José, Costa Rica and Santiago, Chile as a student, teacher, and researcher.
 In addition to history, she has taught ESL and Spanish—the latter at Concordia Language Villages and the University of Wisconsin-Madison.
 She recently created a successful study and intern abroad program for University of North Florida students in cooperation with the Centro de Investigaciones Regionales de Mesoamérica (CIRMA) in Guatemala.